AdobeDocs/workfront.en/help/quicksilver/workfront-fusion/free-tier-staging/create-simple-scenario.md

 ## Add and configure the second module

-1. Click the partial circle to the right of the of the module to **[!UICONTROL Add another module]**.
+1. Hover over the partial circle to the right of the of the module, then click **[!UICONTROL Add another module]**. <!--becky continue here-->
 1. Select [!DNL Workfront] from the list of applications, then choose the search module **[!UICONTROL Read Related Records]**.
 1. You already created a connection to [!DNL Workfront] for the previous module.
 You don't need to create it again here, but you must make sure this module is using the same connection as the previous module.\
    In the **[!UICONTROL Connection]** box, select the connection that you created for the previous module.